2009 Michigan Wolverines football team: Delaware State

-Vs. Penn State
+No. 11 Penn State

 In week 8, Michigan hosted the Penn State Nittany Lions at rain soaked Michigan Stadium.
 Michigan got an early lead after the first drive of the game when Brandon Minor ran in a TD from one yard out.
 Penn State tied the score with a 10-yard TD catch by Graham Zug from Daryll Clark, and took the lead for good on a 34-yard field goal by Collin Wagner.
 In the second quarter Michigan surrendered a safety after a bad snap in the end zone.
 On the ensuing possession, the Nittany Lions scored on a 60-yard TD pass to Andrew Quarless.
 Michigan responded with a 23-yard field goal, making the halftime score 19–10.

 Penn State dominated the second half, shutting out the Wolverines.
 The Nittany Lions added 13 points to their lead off of two Graham Zug TD catches in the third quarter, from 11 and 17-yard respectively.
 Penn State capped off their victory with a 29-yard field goal in the 4th.

 Michigan suffered their first home loss of the season.
 This was the first time the Wolverines had lost to Penn State at home since 1996, ending a five-game losing streak for the Nittany Lions in Ann Arbor.
 Penn State defeated Michigan for the second straight season, its first win streak versus the Wolverines since a three-game streak from 1994 to 1996.